 - Paint instead of tile: This goes for your kitchen and bathroom floor.
 Painting over aged tiles is cheaper than retiling.

 - Carpet clean: Give your carpets a fluff and fold every 1-2 years to avoid having to replace them - it’ll be better for your budget too.
+Regular carpet cleanings not only refresh the appearance of your carpets but also help to prolong their lifespan, saving you money on expensive replacements down the road.

 - Pet-proof the property: Renting Aussies - a good 30% of them - love their furry friends.
 Pet-proof your property so you don’t end up having to repair serious damage.
 It’s a double whammy because you’ll also be able to increase the rent!